somyakantdash/Allora-Node-Run-Full-Guide/README.md

   head-data:
 ```

-To save: CTRL+X Then Enter Y Then Enter
+Then save - CTRL+X Then Enter Y Then Enter

 1️⃣3️⃣ Run worker
 ```